£211 Find Cheap Flights from England to North Carolina

 • What is the cheapest time of day to fly to North Carolina?

-The cheapest time of day to fly to North Carolina is generally at night, when retur flights cost £647 on average.
-Morning departures are around 1% cheaper than evening flights, on average.
-The most expensive time of day to fly to North Carolina is generally in the evening, which is peak travel time and where the average cost of a ticket is £698.
+The cheapest time of day to fly to North Carolina is generally in the afternoon, when retur flights cost £648 on average.
+On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
+The most expensive time of day to fly to North Carolina is generally in the evening, which is peak travel time and where the average cost of a ticket is £673.

 • What is the cheapest flight to North Carolina?

-The cheapest ticket to North Carolina from England found in the last 72 hours was to Charlotte, at £507 return.
-The most popular route is London Heathrow Airport (LHR) to Charlotte (CLT) and the cheapest return airline ticket found on this route in the last 72 hours was £507.
+The cheapest ticket to North Carolina from England found in the last 72 hours was to Raleigh, at £362 return.
+The most popular route is London Heathrow Airport (LHR) to Charlotte (CLT) and the cheapest return airline ticket found on this route in the last 72 hours was £447.

 • What is the cheapest month to fly from England to North Carolina?